+One Credit Courses must be taken in sequence.
 NJROTC II expands upon the burgeoning leadership skills first developed in NJROTC I. Approaches to leadership and influencing behavior are taught.

+leadership and influencing behavior are taught.
 Performance expectations are limited to preparation and participation in the Annual Military Inspection.
 Involvement in competitive teams is strongly encouraged.
 Unit management responsibility is assigned to cadets seeking opportunities to excel.
 Group and individual technical skills, both from a leadership and drill perspective, will be learned through practice and through participation as instructors in Mini-Boot and Leadership Academies.
 NJROTC II covers an interdisciplinary curriculum encompassing Leadership, Career Planning, Citizenship, History 1860-WWII, Meteorology and Weather.
 Successful completion of this class allows for accelerated advancement to pay grade E-2 in the military services.